 I recently came across the lovely and nostalgic promotional poster from Ireland's Midland Great Western Railway shown above.
 Although I live one of the areas formerly served by this grand old railroad, I didn't know much about the history thereof.
-I've shared the information below…Continue
+I've shared the information…Continue

 Let's take a look back to the late 1800s and early 1900s at old pictures of the rural countryside and city life throughout various parts of Ireland.
 (Top image: Donkey cart…Continue